draftdev/jobs/editor.md

 ### Perks:
 - Flexible hours, location, and (almost always) asynchronous work
 - $50/hour starting pay rate
-- Help shape the direction of a quickly-growing small business and help our freelance writers improve their skills
+- Help shape the direction of a quickly growing small business and help our freelance writers improve their skills

 ## Hiring Process
 1. [Submit your application](https://airtable.com/shr9Yge2R86VHuAUQ).
 We apologize for the inconvenience, but we are only able to respond to applicants we plan to move forward with.